Burger King Trolls Donald Trump Over Fast Food ‘Hamberder’ Tweet

 — Burger King (@BurgerKing) January 15, 2019

-Although Trump quickly deleted the Tweet and replaced it with one with the correct spelling, the damage had already been done.
-The phrase ‘hamberders’ went viral, joining ‘covfefe’ in the pantheon of Trump Twitter jokes.
+Although Trump quickly deleted the tweet and replaced it with one with the correct spelling, the damage had already been done.
+The phrase “hamberders” went viral, joining “covfefe” in the pantheon of Trump Twitter jokes.

 Hamberders and a cup of covfefe.